FSAD 3250

 Instruction Mode: In Person

-Course Fee - $75 (Course fee will cover the cost of dyes, printing inks, rubylith, and related chemicals purchased in bulk, sample project fabrics, textile swatches, handouts, maintenance of equipment, and related costs.)
+Course fee: $150 (dyes, printing inks, rubylith, and related chemicals purchased in bulk, sample project fabrics, textile swatches, handouts, maintenance of equipment, and related costs)

 Share